 Term 1: October to December

 All students take five core modules (plus the Career Skills module):

 International Business Strategy (10 credits)

-Quantitative Methods for Business (10 credits)
+Business Skills and Analytics (10 credits)

 Term 2: January to March